sabetaytoros/SudokuApp/README.md

 I am engineer and C++ programmer.
-Although I sent my CV to several companies in Israel, either I"m old or my background education is not Computer Science, no one companydares to hire me.
+Although I sent my CV to several companies in Israel, either I"m old or my background education is not Computer Science, no one company dares to hire me.
+But I know somethings.
 In engineering a sketch is worth to thousand lines of explanation.
 Rather  telling what did I do in the past, I prefer to show you what can I do now.
 In order to facilitate the human resources's job,